-- S2.1 The educational governance system continuously improves the quality and outcomes of education and training and can demonstrate progress through measurement. - S2.2 The educational governance system makes sure that education and training is fair to all learners.
+- S2.1 The educational governance system continuously improves the quality and outcomes of education and training and can demonstrate progress through measurement. - 52.2 The educational governance system makes sure that education and training is fair to all learners. - R2.1 Organisations that are responsible for educational governance must have effective, transparent and clearly understood governance systems and processes to manage or control the quality of medical education and training.

-R2.2 R2.2 Organisations must clearly demonstrate accountability for educational governance in the organisation at board level or equivalent.
+R2.2 Organisations must clearly demonstrate accountability for educational governance in the organisation at board level or equivalent.
 The governing body must be able to show they are meeting the standards for the quality of medical education and training within their organisation and responding appropriately to concerns.

-ACHIEVED.
-R2.3 R2.3 Organisations must regularly evaluate and review the curricula and assessment frameworks, education and training programmes and placements they are responsible for to make sure standards are being met and to improve the quality of education and training.
-ACHIEVED.
-R2.4 R2.4 Organisations must evaluate information about learners' performance, progression and outcomes - such as the results of exams and assessments - to demonstrate fairness R2.5 PARTIALLY ACHIEVED.
-This did not appear systematically applied.
+R2.3 Organisations must regularly evaluate and review the curricula and assessment frameworks, education and training programmes and placements they are responsible for to make sure standards are being met and to improve the quality of education and training.

+R2.4 Organisations must evaluate information about learners' performance, progression and outcomes - such as the results of exams and assessments - to demonstrate fairness

 R2.5 Organisations must have systems and processes to make sure learners have appropriate supervision.
-112.5 Educational and clinical governance must be integrated so that learners do not pose a safety risk, and education and training takes place in a safe environment and culture.
-R2.6 R2.6 Organisations must have systems to manage learners' progression, with input from a range of suitably trained individuals, to inform decisions about their progression.
-PARTIALLY ACHIEVED.
-There are intended systems which are not systematically applied and do not assess the breath of the intended curriculum.
-R2.7 R2.7 Organisations must make sure that each doctor in training has access to a named educational supervisor who is responsible for the overall supervision and management of a doctor's educational progress during a placement or a series of placements.
+Educational and clinical governance must be integrated so that learners do not pose a safety risk, and education and training takes place in a safe environment and culture.

+R2.6 Organisations must have systems to manage learners' progression, with input from a range of suitably trained individuals, to inform decisions about their progression.

+R2.7 Organisations must make sure that each doctor in training has access to a named educational supervisor who is responsible for the overall supervision and management of a doctor's educational progress during a placement or a series of placements.
 The educational supervisor regularly meets with the doctor in training to help plan their training, review progress and achieve agreed learning outcomes.
-ACHIEVED.

-R2.8 R2.8 Organisations must have systems and processes to identify, support and manage learners when there are concerns about a learner's professionalism, progress, performance, health or conduct that may affect a learner's wellbeing or patient safety.
-ACHIEVED.
-R2.9 R2.9 Organisations must have a process for sharing information between all relevant organisations whenever they identify safety, wellbeing or fitness to practice concerns about a learner, particularly when a learner is progressing to the next stage of training.
-NOT APPLICABLE.
-R2.10 R2.10 Organisations must make sure that recruitment, selection and appointment of learners and educators are open, fair and transparent.
-ACHIEVED.